edgeryders/websites-from-discourse/README.md

 # NGI Forward Platform

-A web-based consultation platform, developed by [Edgeryders OÜ](https://edgeryders.eu/t/6640) for the NGI Forward project.
+A web-based exchange platform for a co-design and participation process.
+Developed by [Edgeryders OÜ](https://edgeryders.eu/t/6640) for the NGI Forward project.

 ## Content